MicrosoftDocs/win32/desktop-src/PowerWmiProv/win32-powersettinginsubgroup.md

 ---
 title: Win32\_PowerSettingInSubgroup class
 description: Represents the association between the power setting and a subgroup.
-An instance of Win32\_PowerSettingInSubgroup is created for each power setting. ms.assetid: '7bbb47ec-c1c5-4fc9-a90a-0c2a1ab25bc5'
+An instance of Win32\_PowerSettingInSubgroup is created for each power setting. ms.assetid: 7bbb47ec-c1c5-4fc9-a90a-0c2a1ab25bc5
-keywords: ["Win32_PowerSettingInSubgroup class", "Win32_PowerSettingInSubgroup class, described"]
+keywords:
+- Win32_PowerSettingInSubgroup class
+- Win32_PowerSettingInSubgroup class, described
 topic_type:
 - apiref
 api_name: